Africa

 This morning transfer 3.5-hours from Santa Marta, travelling along the Caribbean coast to the tropical port of Cartagena.

-Check into your hotel in this colourful city, whose magnificent 16th century walled Old Town is a World Heritage Site.
+Check into your hotel in this colourful city, whose magnificent 16th century walled Old Town is a UNESCO World Heritage Site.

 Note: If requested in advance, you can travel along the slower coastal route to see El Totumo Mud Volcano, whose small crater contains a pool of therapeutic mud - but be aware it it is always extremely busy with local visitors.